mentalmove/NaturalMergeSort/README.md

 In the worst case, Natural Merge Sort has the same speed as Merge Sort.

-To simplify understanding, this implementation uses recursion and does not take advantage of all pissible optimaísations.
+To simplify understanding, this implementation uses recursion and does not take advantage of all possible optimisations.